What to do when Life Literally Makes no Sense-

 So, the behavior or attitude persists.

 At this point, things get interesting.
 In the very worst way.
-Blindness sets in and the behavior or attitude takes root.
+Blindness sets in as the behavior or attitude takes root in their life.
 The Christian spends more time looking at more porn, they think more lecherous thoughts more frequently.
 They get to the place where can’t tell the difference between the truth and a lie.
 They go into full-scale addiction.
 They lose the ability to even muster up false humility.
 At the same time, they become increasingly more oblivious to the effect their behavior is having on others.
 They become harsher and meaner and less concerned with the feelings of others.
-Ironically, at the same time they become much more judgmental towards other people, especially towards those who have the same problems they have (Matthew 7:2-3).
+Ironically, as all this is happening, they also become much more judgmental towards other people, especially towards those who have the same problems they have (Matthew 7:2-3).
 They become a twisted version of what they could have been, a parody of their sin and a sad joke to non-Christians.

 So.
 Here’s the thing:

-No Christian is doomed to becoming the worst version of themselves.
+No Christian is doomed to becoming the worst version of themselves (1st John 1:8-9).
 Self-destruction is a fully preventable tragedy for anyone who knows Jesus.

 However.

-We have to understand that the devil wants more than anything in the world to see every Christian on earth become the very worst version of themselves possible (Ephesians 4:27).
+We have to understand that the devil wants more than anything in the world to see every Christian on earth become the very worst version of themselves possible (Ephesians 4:27, 1st Peter 5:8).
 Satan loves it when Christians fall into this trap.
 It ruins the believer, their ministry opportunities and their Christian witness.
 This is a triple win for Satan.

 To avoid this trap:

 We must understand that even in our redeemed state we are capable of great sin and self-deception.
-To avoid the self-deception that makes becoming the worst version of ourselves possible we have to make every effort to grow in our knowledge of God and nurture the Christian virtues of faith, goodness, humility, godliness and self-control in our lives (2nd Peter 1:3-10).
+To avoid the self-deception that makes becoming the worst version of ourselves possible, we have to make every effort to grow in our knowledge of God.
+Then we must choose to nurture the Christian virtues of faith, goodness, humility, godliness and self-control in our lives (2nd Peter 1:3-10, Colossians 3).
 We must make a regular practice of examining ourselves honestly before the Lord (1st Corinthians 13:5) and we must listen when other people attempt to speak truth into our lives.
-We must be quick to humble ourselves and apologize when we hurt others because we have indulged our worst tendencies.
-We must make things right when we have done wrong.
-When we humble ourselves and do those things God is quick to bring joy to our hearts, healing to our relationships and health to our souls (Proverbs 22:4, James 4:10, 1st Peter 5:5, Romans 12:3).
+We must be quick to humble ourselves and apologize when we hurt others because we have indulged our worst tendencies (James 4:10).
+We must be willing to make things right when we have done wrong.
+When we humble ourselves and do those things God is quick to bring joy to our hearts, healing to our relationships and health to our souls (Proverbs 22:4, 1st Peter 5:5, Romans 12:3).

-How the “Great Age of Reason” Made us Dumber-
+How the “Great Age of Reason” Made us Dumber and more Gullible-

 Professing themselves to be wise, they became fools- Romans 1:22 KJV